davidmolina/davidmolina.github.io/_posts/2023-08-06-using-airplane-mode-to-sleep-better.md

 Our bodies and brains are electrical and that by shutting off all electromagnetic waves, our brains are able to rest.

 I'm going to try this hack and will update you.

-*David Molina is an American entrepreneur, founder, and blogger.
-A son of Mexican immigrants, a former farm worker and high school drop-out, he went on to be the first in his family to attend and graduate from a university and earn an Officer Commission in Infantry.
-Molina has been a founder, co-founder and launched a wide range of companies and organizations including a veterans nonprofit, featured in multiple news outlets including The Bend Bulletin, Portland Business Journal, Univision KUNP-TV, Humans of Tech, and The Seattle Times.*